nickw1/lilt/README.md

 ### Static files

 You can also include static files within your notes.
 For example you can include an image within your Markdown, or link to an HTML page.
-These need to be placed within a directory called `static` within your `RESOURCES` directory. *Currently you need to do this manually, i.e. save static content in the `static` folder, but it is planned to implement a static file upload facility*.
+These need to be placed within a directory called `static` within your `RESOURCES` directory.
+Files can now be uploaded automatically to this directory from the admin page.

 To refer to a static file, use `/static/filename`, so for example if there is a file called `cats.jpg` which you want to include in your notes, you would use `/static/cats.jpg`.